 When should I see a doctor?

-If you start to have suicidal thoughts, engage in self-destructive behaviour, or turn to drugs or alcohol for comfort, go to the doctor immediately.
+It becomes especially urgent if you start to have suicidal thoughts, engage in self-destructive behaviour, or turn to drugs or alcohol for comfort.

 If you believe that you or a loved one are experiencing SAD, remember that you’re not alone, that this is more common than you may think, and that there are solutions that can help you take steps towards feeling better.
 And when it comes to the weather, this too shall pass.